PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 $conditional = $wizard->getConditional();
 ```
-The wizard knows which operator types match up with condition types, and provides more meaningful method names for operators, and builds expressions when required; and it also works well with an IDE.
+The Wizard knows which operator types match up with condition types, and provides more meaningful method names for operators, and builds expressions when required; and it also works well with an IDE.

+---

 Note that `$conditionalStyles` is an array: it is possible to apply several conditions to the same range of cells.
 If we also wanted to highlight values that were less than 10 in the the A1:A10 range, we can add a second style rule.